You Are Not Alone!

 We've Added MORE Family-to-Family Options!

-Beginning in 2017 NAMI Johnson Coutny will offer three location options for our Family-to-Family classes Leawood, Overland Park, and Prairie Village.
+NAMI Johnson County now has three location options for our Family-to-Family classes.
+We now offer these sessions in Leawood, Overland Park, and Prairie Village.
 For more details about these sessions and the next scheduled dates click here.

 Focus agenda on people of Kansas